outoftheash/Matchley/readme.md

 The full project is intended to run on an NVIDIA Jetson Nano, but should work on any platform that can talk via MAVLink, and can run `depthai`.

-- INFO: This project is very much work-in-progress.
-It should be functional, but be prepared to dive into the code to fix things.
+- INFO: This project is OLD running 4 year old code.
+I'd highly recommend venv all your code to prevent dependency conflicts.
-- **WARNING**: I take no responsibility if you run any of this code on your own drone.
-You do so at your own risk.

 ### Getting Started

 I went through the process here to setup my own drone: https://docs.luxonis.com/en/latest/pages/tutorials/first_steps/